krchandler27/devGeeks/README.md

  Deployed Heroku Link:  https://dev-geeks.herokuapp.com/

 ## Usage Information
-DevGeeks is a blog-space for tech geeks where users can post, update, and delete their own blogs and comments.
-The user will need to create their own .env file.
+DevGeeks is a blog-space where tech-geeks can post, update, and delete their own blogs and comments.
+Users will need to create their own .env file.

 ## Installation Instructions